COLOURFUL, ENGAGING, FUN, CHRIST-CENTRED, INTERACTIVE, THOUGHT PROVOKING, LIFE-ENHANCING, INFORMATIVE, REFLECTIVE, JOYFUL, LIVELY.

 Friday: Celebration Assemblies.
 We are giving out certificates to children using zoom again.

 We are able to share songs and music.
 It's particularly important that we can all see each other and be one family again.
-See our version of the Blessing above.
+See our version of the Blessing above. (sorry, this has been temporarily removed.
+We hope we can restore it soon).
 The original version is below.
 We are sure you will enjoy them both!

 We have been using this blessing: it is a fabulous video!